SecureDocsChain/SecureDocs/README.md

-# Securedocs: Technical Documentation
+# Securedocs: Cross-chain document security protocol

-## Introduction

 Securedocs is a decentralized, cross-chain application designed to ensure the security and authenticity of documents using blockchain technology.
 This project, developed for the Chainlink hackathon, focuses on secure document management.
 The application leverages the Cross-Chain Interoperability Protocol (CCIP) to enable seamless and secure document transfer between different blockchain networks, such as Polygon and Avalanche.